poolpOrg/poolp.org/content/posts/2021-01-01-opensmtpd-noosmtpd.md

 I have a [youtube channel](https://www.youtube.com/c/GillesChehade) (subscribe ! now !) with a playlist of LoFi tracks that I mix.

-I'll try to insert a new one in every monthly report if time allows ;-)
+I'll try to insert a new one in every monthly report... if time allows ;-)

 # libtls-enabled OpenSMTPD